Skip to main content

 OTC hearing aids 101

 Chances are high you’ll experience some degree of hearing loss in your lifetime.
 Most of us do.
-In fact, hearing loss is one of the most common conditions affecting adults 65 and over in the United States.3 Yet Original Medicare (Parts A and B) doesn’t cover the costs of hearing aids.
+In fact, hearing loss is one of the most common conditions affecting adults 65 and over in the United States.3 Yet original Medicare (Parts A and B) doesn’t cover the costs of hearing aids.

 Risks of untreated hearing loss

 Why is this important?
-Research suggests that those of us with untreated hearing loss have a greater risk for dementia, depression, heart attacks, and falls.4, 5, 6
+Research suggests that those of us with untreated hearing loss could have a greater risk for dementia, depression, heart attacks, and falls.4, 5, 6

 “Untreated hearing loss significantly increases the risk of cognitive decline, including dementia.
 Studies show that mild [untreated] hearing loss doubles the risk of dementia, moderate hearing loss triples it, and severe hearing loss makes it five times more likely,” said Rachel Artsma, AuD, a senior audiologist at Hear.com in Scranton, Pennsylvania.
 “This is due to cognitive overload,” she said.
 “When the brain struggles to fill in missing sounds, it takes energy away from other functions.
 Social isolation also plays a major role, as people with hearing loss often withdraw from conversations, further increasing the risk of dementia.”